leedeen01/tp/docs/UserGuide.md

       * The final label must be at least 2 characters long.
     * The full email must not exceed 70 characters.
 * a/ADDRESS
-  * Addresses can take any values, and it should not be blank or begin with a whitespace character.
+    * Addresses must contain at least one alphabetic character, be between 1 and 100 characters, and should not be blank";*
   * b/BIRTHDAY
     * Birthdays should be in the format YYYY-MM-DD and not be a future date or a date earlier than the year 1900.
   * NOTE: If an invalid date is provided (e.g. `2001-02-29` or `2024-04-31`), the system will automatically adjust it to the closest valid date (e.g. `2001-02-28`, `2024-04-30`).
 As this behavior does not raise an error, please double-check inputs when using dates like the 29th, 30th, or 31st to ensure accuracy.
 * pr/PREMIUM_NAME PREMIUM_AMOUNT
   * Premium should be a valid name followed by a non-negative integer.